NixOS/rfcs/rfcs/0053-pull-request-workflow.md

 * modules **SHOULD** have tests
 * reviewers **SHOULD** encourage contributors to write tests for new modules
 * modules **SHOULD NOT** be Backported
-* Backports of modules must be pretty good argued.

 ## Links